nw-0712/nw-project2/README.md

 * If the cards do not match, both cards are returned to their initial hidden state
 * There is a timer that counts down on the intitation of the game when the user starts the game
 * The game has a 'moves' counter that counts the amount of moves by the gamer, to try help with focus
-* The restart button restarts the game and acrds are randonly shuffled.
+* The restart button restarts the game and cards are randomly shuffled.

 **CONTENTS:**<br/>